-In the case of three water cluster, two hydrogens point up, and one hydrogen points down; thus, one of the rings contain only one OH⋯π.
+In the case of three water clusters, two hydrogen atoms point up, and one hydrogen atom points down; thus, one of the rings contains only one OH⋯π.
 The lack of the additional OH⋯𝜋 interaction with one of the anthracenes results in its rotation to maximize CH⋯O interaction, and the water cluster is no longer confined.
-These reasons explain why confinement was not observed in the case of naphthalene with four water cluster24; due to the size of the acene, the OH⋯π interactions are not optimal.
+These reasons explain why confinement was not observed in the case of naphthalene with four water clusters24; due to the size of the acene, the OH⋯π interactions are not optimal.

-We have demonstrated that upon ionization, the water tends to stay clustered.
-However, structural changes in the water are observed; the calculation of the water dimer started with the optimal structure of isolated four water cluster; thus, the observed structural changes at the end of the calculations are due to the presence of the ionized dimer.
-To study the effect of the ionized anthracene dimer on the water sub-cluster, we calculated the root mean square deviation (RMSD) between the different structures (namely between isolated (neutral) water cluster and the water sub-cluster in structures (iv-c), (iv-d) and (iv-f) of Figure 9).
+We demonstrated that upon ionization, the water tends to remain clustered.
+However, structural changes in the water are observed; the calculation of the water dimer started with the optimal structure of four isolated water clusters; thus, the observed structural changes at the end of the calculations are due to the presence of the ionized dimer.
+To study the effect of the ionized anthracene dimer on the water sub-cluster, we calculated the root mean square deviation (RMSD) between the different structures (namely, between the isolated (neutral) water cluster and the water sub-cluster in Structures (iv-c), (iv-d), and (iv-f) in Figure 9).
 The RMSD compares the coordinates of the two clusters and thus gives us a measure of the structural changes that occurred.
-If the structures are completely identical the RMSD would be zero.
-The larger the RMSD, the larger the differences between the structures.
+If the structures are completely identical, then the RMSD would be zero.
+The larger the RMSD is, the larger the differences between the structures.